Spectral dissection of finite rank perturbations of normal operators: PROOFS PERTAINING TO THE FUNCTIONAL MODEL

 is analytic in $\Om$.
 Let $\Om_n$ be the domains that correspond to $\Om$, whose existence is asserted in the Definition~\ref{def-adm-domain} of an admissible Jordan curve.
-Since the Carleson constants of $\pt\Om_n$ with respect to $\mu$ are uniformly bounded and $\Psi$ is bounded on the union of these curves (see Lemma~\ref{L-infty-lemma}), we get that
+Since Carleson's constants of $\pt\Om_n$ with respect to $\mu$ are uniformly bounded and $\Psi$ is bounded on the union of these curves (see Lemma~\ref{L-infty-lemma}), we deduce